parisepigenetics/bibs/_edctools/workflows/rasflow_edc.md

 # ================== Control of the workflow ==================
 [...]
 ## Which mapping reference do you want to use?
 Genome or transcriptome?
-REFERENCE: genome  # "genome" or "transcriptome", I haven't implemented transcriptome yet.
+REFERENCE: genome  # "genome" or "transcriptome"
 [...]
 # ================== Configuration for alignment to genome and feature count ==================